-- [A] 106.5.3 Fee refunds.
-The code official shall authorize the refunding of fees as follows. - 1.
-The full amount of any fee paid hereunder which was erroneously paid or collected. - 2.
-Not more than [SPECIFY PERCENTAGE] percent of the permit fee paid when no work has been done under a permit issued in accordance with this code. - 3.
-Not more than [SPECIFY PERCENTAGE] percent of the plan review fee paid when an application for a permit for which a plan review fee has been paid is withdrawn or canceled before any plan review effort has been expended.
+[A] 106.5.3 Fee refunds.
+The code official shall authorize the refunding of fees as follows.

+- 1. The full amount of any fee paid hereunder which was erroneously paid or collected. - 2.
+Not more than [SPECIFY PERCENTAGE] percent of the permit fee paid where work has not been done under a permit issued in accordance with this code. - Not more than [SPECIFY PERCENTAGE] percent of the plan review fee paid where an application for a permit for which a plan review fee has been paid is withdrawn or canceled before any plan review effort has been expended.